medul6/indesign-document-tool/README.md

 -------

-This is an AppleScript for modifying the pages all open documents.
+This is an AppleScript for modifying the pages in all open documents.
 Like:

 * "Alle Kapitelanfänge löschen" -- remove all sections (except for the first of course ...)
 * "Seiten löschen" -- delete pages